-- Building Plan Controls - A copy of the approved and signed building plans must be available on site during the construction phase of the development. - Variations of the building plans must be approved by the engineer / holder prior to being implemented. - Site Tidiness - The contractor must keep the appearance of the site neat and tidy at all times.
+Building Plan Controls

+- A copy of the approved and signed building plans must be available on site during the construction phase of the development. - Variations of the building plans must be approved by the engineer / holder prior to being implemented.

+• Site Tidiness

+o The contractor must keep the appearance of the site neat and tidy at all times.
 Building rubble must be removed from site at regular intervals, and litter must be removed from the site on a daily basis (if not in appropriate receptacles).
 Refuse drums must be available on site which waste can be placed in.
-The drums must be emptied on a regular basis and the waste taken to a licenced local waste disposal facility. - Safety - The contractor must comply with the Health and Safety Act (Act No. 85 of 1993), as amended, together with such regulations promulgated thereunder.
+The drums must be emptied on a regular basis and the waste taken to a licenced local waste disposal facility.